IELTS Writing Task 2 Sample 456 - Increasing the price of petrol is the best way to solve growing traffic and pollution problems

 Sample Answer 1: (Agreement)

 The proponents of this view claim that recent studies have shown that due to increasing the price of petrol, the using of this energy has dramatically decreased.
 As result of this, the wide demand of petrol has slumped.
 The key point to justify this attitude could be illustrated by a tangible example.
-Our country “Iran” has high reputation about having oil resources.
+Our country “Iran” has a high reputation for having oil resources.
 Consequently, the price of the petrol was not justified by comparison with another country.
-To cut a long story short, after applying this idea in cities, the evidence has shown most of the people turn to some Alternatives instead of use private car.
+To cut a long story short, after applying this idea in cities, the evidence has shown most of the people turn to some Alternatives instead of the use private car.
 For example, by the time went on, the rising price of petrol has caused majority the people use much more public transportation rather than the past.